 - A knack for research: Can you transform a single target keyword into amazing content?
 If not, it’s time to learn.

-- Great writing chops: It’s only possible to tell excellent stories if you have great spelling, grammar, and punctuation to back it up.
+- Great writing chops: It’s only possible to tell excellent stories if you have great spelling, grammar, and punctuation to back them up.

 - Superb time management: Expertly manage your time or risk running out of day before all your tasks get done.